 The Benchmark Series includes an overheating safety feature.
 If you place an empty pan on a burner it will heat up too quickly damaging the pan.

 Each induction burner has a minimum limit for the pan you use on it.
-It would be nice to be able to give you a minimum size of pan you can use on each burner but Bosch tells us it also depends on the metals used in the pan itself.
-The recommendation is to use a pan with a base diameter as close as possible to the size of the induction burner.
+In these Bosch induction cooktop reviews, it would be nice to be able to give you a minimum size of pan you can use on each burner.
+But Bosch tells us it also depends on the metals used in the pan itself.
+The recommendation is to use a pan with a base diameter close to the size of the burner.

 Each induction burner provides a residual heat indicator.
 When you remove a pan and the surface is still hot the letter H/h will appear.
 Once the surface cools down the display goes back to being blank.